Alhambra (EP)

-Alhambra (1996) is an EP by The Tea Party and was used as a bridge between The Edges of Twilight and Transmission albums.
+Alhambra (1996) is the first EP by the Tea Party and was used as a bridge between The Edges of Twilight and Transmission albums.
 It includes four intricately re-worked acoustic songs from The Edges of Twilight and two others; the first a song entitled "Time" with Roy Harper on vocals, the second a remix of "Sister Awake" by Rhys Fulber.

 Alhambra is an Enhanced CD and includes multimedia that the band used as a way to explain themselves, inviting fans to explore the details of exotic instruments, song meanings and video and audio clips.

 The first song on the EP is "The Grand Bazaar", which was recorded during The Edges of Twilight sessions in December 1994 at A&M Studios in Los Angeles.
 The acoustic songs and "Time" were recorded in August 1995 at Le Studio (Morin Heights), with more acoustic versions of songs from these sessions appearing as B-sides ("The River", "Save Me" and "Sister Awake") on later singles and the European Triptych Special Tour Edition 2000 album.

 EMI Music Canada re-issued Alhambra on 5 March 2002 with the multimedia CD-ROM component updated to work correctly on the Windows XP Operating System.
 The EP was long out of stock in Canada.

 "The Grand Bazaar", "Inanna (acoustic version)", "Silence (acoustic version)" and "Time" can be found on second disc of the 2015 deluxe edition of The Edges of Twilight.
-"The Grand Bazaar" is incorrectly listed as "Sarode Bazaar (Previously Unreleased)".
+"The Grand Bazaar" is incorrectly listed as "Sarode Bazaar (previously unreleased)".

 Track listing

-All songs written by The Tea Party, except "Time" written by Jeff Martin and Roy Harper.
+All songs written by the Tea Party, except "Time" written by Jeff Martin and Roy Harper and "Turn the Lamp Down Low", another title for the rock standard "Baby, Please Don't Go", originally a traditional blues song.